 - Federal Lead-Based Paint Disclosures and Pamphlet (if built before 1978)

 We will need your completed disclosures in order to activate your MLS listing.
-You can send the disclosures to us by uploading them in the MLS listing section or by submitting a support request here.
+You can send the disclosures to us by uploading them in the MLS listing section.
 We will add your disclosures as attachments to your MLS listing.
 Buyer agents will have them signed and included with any offer.

 Any fact that could affect a reasonable person’s decision to buy, sell, or lease is considered a material fact and must be disclosed to the parties in the transaction and any interested third parties.
 A broker is required by law to disclose to each prospective buyer any material fact about a property of which broker is aware or should reasonably be aware, even if the seller chooses not to disclose such material fact or makes no representation concerning the matter.